-“Charlotte,” he said, pronouncing the ‘t’ sound of her name with a crisp snap, “is stripping at the G-Spot.”
+“Charlotte,” he said, pronouncing the T in her name with a crisp snap, “is stripping at The G-Spot.”

 “Uh . . .”
 I held perfectly still.
 “Come again?”

 “That’s right.”
 He nodded with vigor, his forehead wrinkling.
 “You heard me right.
-She’s stripping at the G-Spot.
+She’s stripping at The G-Spot.
 Hannah told me.
-I was checking out of the Piggly Wiggly late last night and she told he she was talking to Odell behind the register who’d talked to Tina, and Tina had heard it from Catfish at the club, because he was there when she asked for an audition.”
+I was checking out of the Piggly Wiggly late last night and she told me she was talking to Odell behind the register, who’d talked to Tina, and Tina had heard it from Catfish at the club, he was there when she asked for an audition.”